ankurp/APAvatarImageView/README.md

 ## APAvatarImageView

-Subclass of UIImageView to create a circle avatar image view with configuration border width and border color
+Subclass of UIImageView to create a circle avatar image view with configurable border width and border color

 ## Usage